Outliers and bounded rank perturbation for non-Hermitian random band matrices: Preparations: free probability and universality theorems

 \subsection{Universality principles}

 For the Gaussian case, let $X$ be a Gaussian random matrix admitting a decomposition \eqref{gaussianmatrixform}.
 Although in the statement of Theorem \ref{gaussianmastertheorem} the matrix $X$ is non-Hermitian, we need to consider Hermitian matrices when stating the spectral universality theorems.
 This will be achieved via a standard Hermitization procedure.

-Thus in this section we assume the matrix \eqref{gaussianmatrixform} is Hermitian and $A_0,\cdots,A_n\in M_N(\mathbb{C})_{sa}$, where $M_N(\mathbb{C})_{sa}$ denotes the set of $N$ by $N$ square matrices which are complex valued and self-adjoint.
+Therefore, in this section we consider a Gaussian Hermitian random matrix of the following form.
+We are given fixed matrices $A_0,\cdots,A_n\in M_N(\mathbb{C})$, where $M_N(\mathbb{C})$ denotes the set of $N$ by $N$ square matrices with complex entries.
+Let $g_1,\cdots,g_n$ be standard real Gaussian variables with mean 0 and variance 1.
+We define a canonical Gaussian model In this section we assume $G$ is Hermitian, so we require that each $A_0,A_1,\cdots,A_n$ is Hermitian as well, and we will use the notation $M_N(\mathbb{C})_{sa}$ for the set of self-adjoint matrices in $M_N(\mathbb{C})$.
+Then it is clear that any square Hermitian Gaussian random matrix admits a decomposition as \eqref{gaussianmatrixformsecond}.

-To the Gaussian model \eqref{gaussianmatrixform} we introduce the following free element $X_{free}$ associated to $X$:
+To the Gaussian model \eqref{gaussianmatrixformsecond} we introduce the following free probability model $G_{free}$ associated to $G$: